Talk to our experts

 – Founder and CEO, Preface

-4. Independence is the New Inheritance: Redefining Security in Asia’s Age of Longevity
+4. Independence as the New Legacy: Redefining Security in Asia’s Age of Longevity

 Drawing insights from Manulife’s Asia Care Survey 2026, this session explores health, wealth, and longevity trends across the region to explore why independence is becoming Asia’s new inheritance.